Star Trek: Star Fleet Academy should lean into that premise.

 It would make for an interesting Star Trek show if the writers understood that all of the most capable people were lost in The Burn.
 Make that the premise.
 What would our world look like if all we had left were the DEI hires?

 The writers of Star Trek: Star Fleet Academy seem to think that these people are the best and brightest in our modern world.
 They aren’t.
-They are theater kids.
+These are theater kids.

 I’ve taught something like 3000 students, from 8 year-olds to 18 year-olds, with the vast majority being high school juniors and seniors.
 These academy students don’t represent most young adults.
-These are people who have been praised and affirmed, their entire lives.
-They all think they are special.
+These cadets have been praised and affirmed their entire lives because their parents thought self-esteem was the most important thing.
+They think they are special.

 The guy in red is from a warrior race, but he wasn’t killed at birth, so he is against war because he can’t do it, and hopes he can find something he can do.

-The Black girl is an artificial entity, like a hologram or something, and was programmed to be pretty autistic.
+The Black girl is an artificial entity, like a hologram or something, and was programmed to be autistic. or ‘differently-tarded’.
 Nobody knows why she was programmed that way.

-The other girl is not smart or competent, but since she is kind of pretty, she has been patted on her head the whole time.
-She hows that is enough.
+The other girl is not smart or competent, but since she is sort of pretty, adults let her talk, then pat her on the head.
+She hopes that’s enough to get by.

 The guy on the right likes to go to the gym because he likes the comradery and hopes nobody notices that he’s gay.